Japan's new Digital Agency prepares for daunting task of overhauling tech policy

 The resulting embarrassment has prodded the government to finally get serious about long-overdue digital reform, and these efforts are set to begin in earnest on Wednesday with the launch of the Digital Agency.

-Hype about the new government entity is growing, but is it going to affect real change?
+Hype about the new government entity is growing, but is it going to effect real change?

 That will depend on whether the Digital Agency will be able to break away from Japan's traditional bureaucratic culture, according to experts.

-Digital reform is indeed a grave task, but some might think the creation of a new agency is nonetheless unnecessary.
+Digital reform is indeed a serious task, but some might think the creation of a new agency is nonetheless unnecessary.
 But Masaaki Taira, former state minister at the Cabinet Office in charge of information technology policy, believes the Digital Agency will be the linchpin that keeps change on track.

 “It’s not about technology lagging behind.
 It’s about structural problems,” said Taira, who is also a Lower House lawmaker from the ruling Liberal Democratic Party.